 Students are authorized to park only in general parking areas.
-On the Marple Campus, general parking is in lots A through H and J through O. A parking sticker is not necessary but is encouraged.
-Free parking stickers are available through the Safety and Security Office.
-Student parking is prohibited in designated or signed faculty/staff areas, those areas marked or signed fire lanes, along roadway curb lines, grassy unpaved areas and loading dock areas.
+On the Marple Campus, general parking is in lots A through H and J through O. Student parking is prohibited in designated or signed faculty/staff areas, those areas marked or signed fire lanes, along roadway curb lines, grassy unpaved areas and loading dock areas.

 Handicapped (staff, faculty and students)

 Those with a Pennsylvania (or other state) vehicle registration plate or placard or Severely Disabled Veteran registrations are the only persons permitted to park in handicap parking spaces.

 For temporary disabling conditions, apply for a temporary placard from the state in which you reside.
 The Wellness Coordinator in the Wellness Center has the Pennsylvania forms available and will assist you in filing them with the state.
 If you have a temporary-disabling condition not covered under Pennsylvania State vehicle statutes, apply for temporary medical parking with the College nurse.